Rail transport in New Zealand: Workshops

-The New Zealand Railways Department had major workshops at Addington (Christchurch), Easttown (Wanganui), Hillside (Dunedin), Petone (Lower Hutt, near Wellington) then Hutt (Lower Hutt, near Wellington) and Newmarket then Otahuhu, (Auckland).
+The New Zealand Railways Department had major workshops at Addington (Christchurch), Easttown (Whanganui), Hillside (Dunedin), Petone (Lower Hutt, near Wellington) then Hutt (Lower Hutt, near Wellington) and Newmarket then Otahuhu, (Auckland).
 All were progressively closed (mostly in the 1980s), leaving only Hutt Workshops still operating.
 A number of small maintenance depots also currently operate, for example at Addington, Christchurch.

-In 2019 Hillside (Dunedin) which had been closed in 2012 was reopened.
+In 2019 Hillside (Dunedin), which had been closed in 2012, was reopened.

 Accidents

-Safety regulation is the responsibility of the NZ Transport Agency.
+Safety regulation is the responsibility of the NZ Transport Agency (NZTA).
 NZTA also investigates accidents and incidents with a view to ensuring regulations and rules were observed.
 The Transport Accident Investigation Commission may also inquire into selected accidents and incidents to determine the circumstances and causes and help prevent similar occurrences in the future.

 Modern signalling, train detection and communications systems, as well as an overall decline in rail passenger traffic, has greatly decreased the number of fatal accidents occurring on New Zealand's railway network.

 New Zealand's most serious rail disaster occurred on Christmas Eve 1953, during the visit of Queen Elizabeth II, when a lahar washed away the bridge in the Tangiwai disaster.
 151 people died when the bridge collapsed as a Wellington-Auckland express passenger train was crossing it.
 The next most serious accident was the Hyde railway disaster of 1943, when the Cromwell–Dunedin express derailed after travelling at excessive speed.
 21 people died.
 The driver was later found to have been intoxicated and was jailed for manslaughter.